 PPC Footprint as of today

-Today we are producing on 3 continents: 4 manufacturing facilities are located in Europe (Austria, Germany, Slovakia and Sweden), 1 in Asia (Thailand) and 1 in the Americas (Brazil).
+Today we are producing on 3 continents: 2 manufacturing facilities are located in Europe (Germany and Slovakia), 1 in Asia (Thailand) and 1 in the Americas (Brazil).

 PPC local commercial offices in the plants are supported by 2 commercial offices in the United States and China.

 PPC XXL Extruder